 The Retirement Gap in the Trades No One Talks About

 Here's a stat worth sitting with: according to Gallup's research published in early 2026, 53% of self-employed workers have zero retirement savings — no 401(k), no IRA, no pension, nothing.
+Auto mechanics without a pension face this head-on — see what mechanics can do instead of relying on a pension.

 And while many mechanics work as W-2 employees at dealerships or shops, the broader picture isn't dramatically better.
 Small independent shops — which employ a large share of the automotive repair industry — rarely offer retirement plans or employer contributions.
 You show up, you work, you get paid.
 What you do with that money to build a future is entirely your problem.